PCE scoops SfGate!

 posted April 4th, 2008

 Okay, so maybe we're a little too excited by this, but we only beat them to the punch on this story, oh, by about FIVE YEARS.
-I even like our title better, though their's is more tailored for print I suppose (being all short and all).
+I even like our title better, though theirs is more tailored for print I suppose (being all short and all).

 Compare, if you will: